“You may delay, but time will not.” ~ Benjamin Franklin

 - Make it a Routine & habit

-Prioritization is essential as it lets us focus on the most urgent tasks and leave lower-priority items to do at a later time or date (Wework, 2021).
+Prioritization is essential as it lets us focus on the most urgent tasks and leave lower-priority items to do at a later time or date (WeWork, 2021).
 Here are some guidelines to follow that will help you establish priorities and create a simple work plan:

 - Make a list of important tasks that need to be completed.

-- Identify tasks in order of importance
+- Identify tasks in order of urgency

 - Highlight time-sensitive tasks and rank them numerically